memio/memio/doc/03-validation-tutorial.md

 Out of the box, `Validator` provides the following `Constraints`:

+* Contract Methods can only be public
 * Contract Methods cannot be static
-* Contract Methods can only be public
+* Contract Methods cannot have body
 * Method cannot be abstract and have a body
 * Method cannot be both abstract and final
 * Method cannot be both abstract and private